Lesson 5: Using Contact Forces to Replace a Joint in a Human Model#

 );

 The definition of force dependent drivers works similar to the definition in Lesson 2.
-The only difference is now, that now we have a full 3D model and so we have to think about which degrees of freedom we want to include as force-dependent.
+The only difference is, that now we have a full 3D model so we have to think about which degrees of freedom we want to include as force-dependent.
 If we look at the drivers of this model, we can see that for this particular model we have 3 force-dependent degrees of freedom in the hip, i.e. all linear constraints of a spherical joint.

-As mentioned before, the model TKA-KneeBendDemo uses the same concept to exchange the joints of the knee.
+As mentioned before, the model “TKA-KneeBendDemo” uses the same concept to exchange the joints of the knee.
 The biggest difference is the complexity of the knee joint compared to the hip joint.
 This makes the model more complicated in the sense that we have to define additional ligaments which constrain the movement in a knee (e.g. PCL, medial and lateral collateral ligaments).
 These have to be calibrated carefully which makes the model more sensitive to changes.

 To conclude this tutorial, we want to mention some difficulties which might show up while using a contact joint in a model.
 For modeling contact forces, the used geometries, here the implant STL files, have to be adequately detailed and smooth.
 That means that the quality of the surfaces is significant for the results of the contact modeling.
 A few remarks on how to assure a good quality of the surfaces can be found in this appendix.